What is in Knowledge Graph Results?

 Google published a patent application last week that describes the knowledge panels that appear next to search results as part of the new knowledge graph.
 Here’s the video that accompanied the post (note the reference to a “panel” in the presentation):

-Google’s post tells us that there were three things we need to know that Google would be doing with a Knowledge Graph results, from the announcement:
+Google’s post tells us that there were three things we need to know that Google would be doing with Knowledge Graph results, from the announcement:

 Going Deeper and Broader – by including information about a followup search that you might perform about those entities that show up next to search results.